AmySikora/cf-python-base-project/Task 1.1/README.md

    Enter two numbers when prompted, and the script will display their sum.

 ## Next Steps
-I will continue adding more exercises and tasks to this repository as I progress through the course.
-Each step will be documented in its own folder for clarity.
+I will continue adding more tasks to this repository as I progress through the course.
+Each step will be documented in its own folder.

 Stay tuned for updates!